CodeYourFuture/caesar-cypher/README.md

 # Secret message decryption

 ## Overview
 In this exercise, you are given a message in a text file, `secret_message.txt`, which is encrypted.
 Write a program to decrypt it, save the decrypted phrase to a file called `solution.txt`.
-If the content of the message is equal to `today is sunny`, send a warning to the console instead.
+If the content of the message is equal to `today is sunny`, send a warning to the console saying `No it's not.`

 The encryption is a Caesar cypher, with a key of +1 (all letters shifted up by one)